observablehq/runtime/README.md

 [![CircleCI](https://circleci.com/gh/observablehq/runtime/tree/master.svg?style=svg&circle-token=765ad8079db8d24462864a9ed0ec5eab25404918)](https://circleci.com/gh/observablehq/runtime/tree/master)

 This library implements the Observable dataflow runtime.
-It lets you run Observable programs [and Observable notebooks](https://beta.observablehq.com/@jashkenas/downloading-and-embedding-notebooks) wherever you want: on your website, integrated into your web application or interactive dashboard — to any distant shore the web platform reaches.
+It lets you run Observable programs [and notebooks](https://beta.observablehq.com/@jashkenas/downloading-and-embedding-notebooks) wherever you want: on your website, integrated into your web application or interactive dashboard — to any distant shore the web platform reaches.
 You can also use this library to author reactive programs by hand, to build new reactive editors, or simply to better understand [how the Observable runtime works](https://github.com/observablehq/runtime/blob/master/src/runtime.js).

 ## API Reference